FOR-TIMI/react-portfolio-web/README.md

         name : {PROJECT NAME} , //Must match the name of the project on github
         deployedLink: "{LINK}", //Deployed link of your project
-        image: require('../../assets/{THE IMAGE RELATED TO THIS PROJECT}'), fadeDuration:{ANIMATION SPEED} // To set the animation speed.
+        image: require('../../assets/{THE IMAGE RELATED TO THIS PROJECT}'), fadeDuration:{ANIMATION SPEED}, // To set the animation speed
-      }
+        description: //description of your project.
+Expects a string
+        toolsUsed: [] // tools used expects an array of Strings to represent each tool }
     ]